Aadv1k/schoolOS-api-wrapper/README.md

 git clone https://github.com/aadv1k/schoolos-wrapper.git
 cd schoolos-wrapper
-pip install -r requirements.txt python main.py
+pip install -r requirements.txt
 ```

+Then, you can either import `schoolOS` or put your credentials in `example.py` and run it directly from there.

-This app is tested with python 3.6 (and above), I will add support for 3.1 (and above) in the future, currently a bit involved with exams and such.
+**This app is tested with python 3.6 (and above), support for older versions of python will be added in future**

 ## Usage

 `get_timetable(start, end)`
 Gets the weekly classes, takes a start and an end date, both of which need to be in the format of `yyyy-mm-dd`
 and the date needs to be of Sunday-Saturday else it won't work.

 `get_assignments(complete=bool, quantity=int)`